aallam/aallam.github.io/_posts/2019-06-05-introduction-to-kotlin-coroutines.md

 Each function should split into **chunks**, **release** the thread after running a chunk, and **continue** the next chunk once the result it needs is ready.
 The functions are *cooperating* to use thread effectively and thus approach is called *cooperative* or *non-preemptive* multitasking.
 This is exactly what coroutines are about!

 For further understanding, please read this excellent [article][3] and check the sources section below.

+## ReactiveX and Coroutines
+Rx and Kotlin coroutines are often being compared.
+The following citation is an excellent answer to this comparaison:
+>(…) RxKotlin does not use coroutines yet; the reason is quite simple–both coroutines and Schedulers in RxKotlin share nearly the same internal architecture.
+> — [Reactive Programming in Kotlin][4]

+In other terms: coroutines and Rx are simply two different layers of abstraction.

 - - - -

 ## Sources